top of page

 2011

-With funding from Edmonton Arts Council, ECOHH undertook a project to work with people having housing challenges in their lives to create a sculpture to honour the lives of homeless people that was unveiled in November and is located in a small park north of City Hall on 103A Avenue, now called Homeless Memorial Plaza.
+With funding from Edmonton Arts Council, ECOHH undertook a project to work with people having housing challenges in their lives to create a sculpture to honour the lives of homeless people.
+The sculpture was unveiled in November of that year and is located in a small park north of City Hall on 103A Avenue, now called Homeless Memorial Plaza.

 2015